tking21/tking21.github.io/CV.md

 SICB Broadening Participation Travel Award			November 2017 Louisiana Board of Regents Graduate Fellowship 		August 2016 - Present

-HONORS
+<b>HONORS</b>
 UMBC Meyerhoff Scholar						August 2012 - May 2016
 National Institute on Drug Abuse (NIDA) Scholar		August 2012 - May 2016

-CONFERENCE PRESENTATIONS
+<b>CONFERENCE PRESENTATIONS</b>
-King, T.P., Maruska, K.P.
+<p>King, T.P., Maruska, K.P.
 2019.
 Male Social Rank Influences the Innate Immune Response in an African Cichlid Fish.
-Poster presentation at Society for Integration and Comparative Biology in Tampa, FL.
+Poster presentation at Society for Integration and Comparative Biology in Tampa, FL.</p>

-King, T.P., Tramontana, B.A., Maruska, K.P.
+<p>King, T.P., Tramontana, B.A., Maruska, K.P.
 2018.
 Behavior and Neural Activation Patterns of Non-redundant Visual and Acoustic Signaling During Courtship in an African Cichlid Fish.
-Poster presentation at Louisiana State University BioGrads Symposium in Baton Rouge, LA.
+Poster presentation at Louisiana State University BioGrads Symposium in Baton Rouge, LA.</p>

-King, T.P., Tramontana, B.A., Maruska, K.P.
+<p>King, T.P., Tramontana, B.A., Maruska, K.P.
 2018.
 Behavior and Neural Activation Patterns of Non-redundant Visual and Acoustic Signaling During Courtship in an African Cichlid Fish.
-Poster presentation at Society for Integration and Comparative Biology in San Francisco, CA.
+Poster presentation at Society for Integration and Comparative Biology in San Francisco, CA.</p>

-King, T.P., May, M.R., Moore, B.R.
+<p>King, T.P., May, M.R., Moore, B.R.
 2014.
 Comparative Study of Phylogenetic Methods.
-Poster presentation at Annual Biomedical Research Conference for Minority Students in San Antonio, Texas.
+Poster presentation at Annual Biomedical Research Conference for Minority Students in San Antonio, Texas.</p>

-SCIENTIFIC CONFERENCES ATTENDED
+<b>SCIENTIFIC CONFERENCES ATTENDED</b>
 2017 		Society for Integration and Comparative Biology, New Orleans, LA.
 2017		Society of Systematic Biologist, Baton Rouge, LA.

-REASEARCH EXPERIENCE
+<b>REASEARCH EXPERIENCE</b>
-LSU Biological Sciences 						August 2016 - Present Conducting research in the labs of Dr. Karen Maruska and Dr. Jeremy Brown to investigate the tradeoffs between social status and immune function while incorporating phylogenetic methods to further explore how immune related genes have contributed to the adaptive radiation of cichlids.
+LSU Biological Sciences 						August 2016 - Present
+<p>Conducting research in the labs of Dr. Karen Maruska and Dr. Jeremy Brown to investigate the tradeoffs between social status and immune function while incorporating phylogenetic methods to further explore how immune related genes have contributed to the adaptive radiation of cichlids.</p>

 Plant Sensory Systems						Sept.
 2014-June 2016
-Conducting research with Dr. Michelle Price in attempts to create a plant that produces taurine, an essential organic acid that naturally occurs in meat and fish, but not plants.
-Taurine producing plants can then be used as a dietary supplement in human and animal diets.
+<p>Conducting research with Dr. Michelle Price in attempts to create a plant that produces taurine, an essential organic acid that naturally occurs in meat and fish, but not plants.
+Taurine producing plants can then be used as a dietary supplement in human and animal diets.</p>

-UC Davis-CBS Summer internship				June 2014-August 2014 Conducted research with Dr. Brian Moore of the University of California Davis on a simulation study that tests how well AUTEUR, a phylogenetic statistical model, is able to accurately predict the amount and value of rate shifts within phylogenies, given a continuous trait.
+UC Davis-CBS Summer internship				June 2014-August 2014
+<p>Conducted research with Dr. Brian Moore of the University of California Davis on a simulation study that tests how well AUTEUR, a phylogenetic statistical model, is able to accurately predict the amount and value of rate shifts within phylogenies, given a continuous trait.</p>

-The Lieber Institute for Brain Development (LIBD)		June 2013 - August 2013 Conducted research with Dr. Thomas Hyde of LIBD examining how various co-transmitters and protein kinases within the brain are responsible for the inhibition or activation of Gamma-Aminobutyric acid (GABA), an inhibitory neurotransmitter believed to be associated with schizophrenia in post mortem human brain studies.
+The Lieber Institute for Brain Development (LIBD)		June 2013 - August 2013
+<p>Conducted research with Dr. Thomas Hyde of LIBD examining how various co-transmitters and protein kinases within the brain are responsible for the inhibition or activation of Gamma-Aminobutyric acid (GABA), an inhibitory neurotransmitter believed to be associated with schizophrenia in post mortem human brain studies.</p>

-OUTREACH AND MENTORSHIP
+<b>OUTREACH AND MENTORSHIP</b>
 Neuroscience demo at Lee High School				March 2019

 Maruska Lab Tour 							March 2019